-Working in: Armenia, Chile, Dominican Republic, Egypt, Haiti, Peru, and Rwanda.
+Working in: Armenia, Dominican Republic, Egypt, India, Peru and Romania.

 Children are precious to Jesus.
 During his ministry on earth, he emphasized the importance of bringing the children to him, saying, “Do not hinder them, for to such belongs the kingdom of heaven” (Matthew 19.14).
 Unfortunately, millions of children today are prevented from knowing Jesus and His love due to obstacles such as poverty, persecution and illiteracy.
 Through the following programs, the Canadian Bible Society (CBS), in partnership with other Bible Societies, is providing children the opportunity to encounter Jesus through the Bible.